 Extend Volume option is disabled in Disk Management

-When C drive is running out of space, it cannot be better if you can shrink D to expand C drive, right?
-Unfortunately, after shrinking volume D Extend Volume option is disabled for C drive.
-This article explains all possible reasons and how to fix this issue when Extend Volume is disabled in Disk Management for Windows laptop, desktop and server.
+When C drive is running out of space, it cannot be better if you can extend C drive without losing data, right?
+Unfortunately, after shrinking D or other volume Extend Volume option is disabled for C drive.
+In this article, I'll explain all probable reasons and what to do when Extend Volume is disabled in Disk Management of Windows laptop, desktop and server.

 Reasons why Extend Volume is disabled for system C drive

-A 300GB hard disk cannot be increased to 500GB (except VMware/Hyper-V virtual disk), so before extending a partition you must delete or shrink other one to get some Unallocated space.
+A 300GB hard disk cannot be increased to 500GB (except VMware/Hyper-V virtual disk), so before extending a partition you must delete or shrink another one to get some Unallocated space.
 As the name, this space is not allocated to any drive.
-In Windows XP Disk Management, Unallocated space can only be used to create new drives.
-In Windows 7 and subsequent versions, it can be added into other drive without losing data.
+In Windows XP and Server 2003 Disk Management, Unallocated space can only be used to create new volume.
+In Windows 7 and subsequent versions, it can be added to other partition and converted to free space.

-To get Unallocated space, you may either delete or shrink a drive.
+To get Unallocated space, you may either delete or shrink a partition.
 After deleting a volume, all its disk space will be converted to Unallocated but you'll lose all files in it.
-By shrinking a volume, only part of free unused space will be converted to Unallocated and you won't lose files.
+By shrinking a volume, only part of free space will be converted to Unallocated and you won't lose files in it.

 Obviously, it's better to get Unallocated space by shrinking a volume.
-The problem is that you can't extend a volume after shrinking other one with Disk Management.
+The problem is that you can't extend C drive after shrinking D or any other volume with Disk Management.
 As the screen shot shows, Extend Volume is disabled for C: and E: drive after shrinking D.